charlescol/-Papertrail-archives-downloader/README.md

 # -Papertrail-archives-downloader

-This Python script, created by charlescol on April 7, 2023, allows you to download Papertrail archives between two specific dates.
+This Python script, created on April 7, 2023, allows you to download Papertrail archives between two specific dates.
 With this script, you can easily retrieve logs for a specific time frame and analyze them as needed.
 Simply specify the start and end dates in the script and let it do the work for you.
 This script is a useful tool for anyone who needs to access Papertrail archives and wants to automate the retrieval process.